 VolunteerHub was designed for mobile devices, so it’s easy to use in the field at your event.
 In fact, our OnSite App automatically tracks volunteer hours based on check in, check out, and event duration data.
 The information is then stored securely in your VolunteerHub database for easy access and reporting.
 If a volunteer stays past the original event end time, you can adjust his or her records manually.

 VolunteerHub’s automatic hour tracking feature bypasses the need for paper documents and also saves you time and stress.
 If your nonprofit organization hosts frequent volunteer events, automated tracking can save you hours of administrative work each month.

-Need a better way to manage volunteer hours?
+Need a better volunteer hours log process?
 Learn more about how we’ve helped countless nonprofits become more efficient.
 Click here to request more information.